senserf/picos/README.txt

 2. Install PIP.
 Just execute ./instpip in this directory.

+   Note: if you worry about the polution of your PC caused by the above installs, here is the complete list of things that get stored (so you can easily remove them by hand):

+	- files elvis[.exe] and elvtags[.exe] are written to /usr/bin
+	- subdirectory elvis gets written to /usr/share
+	- script pip.tcl and link pip -> pip.tcl are put into your personal
+	  bin (or BIN) directory

 3. Make sure that you have the newest version of PICOS, VUEE, and SIDE installed (deployed), as usual.

 4. On Cygwin, start Cygwin and the X server.
 PIP will not work without the X server present.

 5. We shall use new_il_demo for illustration.
-Start PIP by executing pip in a Cygwin window.
-Note that, unlike piter, you cannot start PIP by clicking on pip.tcl in your BIN directory, because, unlike piter, PIP needs Cygwin DLL and PATH configuration for the lots of subtle execs that it issues to get its job done.
-No such problems apply to Linux.
+Start PIP by executing pip in an xterm window (under X).
+Note that, unlike piter, you cannot start PIP just by clicking on pip.tcl in your BIN directory, because, unlike piter, PIP needs Cygwin DLL and PATH for the lots of subtle execs that it issues to get its job done.
+Similar to piter, PIP needs Tcl8.5, which doesn't belong to Cygwin, which additionally complicates matters.
+Of course, all those problems are completely alien to Linux.

 6. Click File->Open project and navigate to PICOS/VUEE/new_il_demo.
 Select that directory and click OK.
 Note that PIP only handles "new" projects, i.e.,